 “Daniel's drawings are like memories from a dream: mysterious, somewhat indescribable, filled with incongruous images and very beautiful.”

 - Lucien Zayan, Director & CEO The Invisible Art Center

 “Daniel is equal parts playful and careful.
 His works are unlike anything I have ever seen before.
 Each one is bursting with metaphor, pun, whimsy, and most thrilling: narrative.
 But his cleverness never flattens the image.
 As an illustrator, he has the uncanny ability to not just distill a concept, not just capture it, but deepen it.
 They are celebrations in miniature.
 They are stories unto themselves.”

 - Lulu Miller, Associate Producer Radiolab.org

-"Daniel Horowitz brings his illustration and painting to a fantastic world, a world of his own imagination that I couldn't follow even in my dreams."
+"Daniel Horowitz brings his painting to a fantastic world, a world of his own imagination that I couldn't follow even in my dreams."

 - JR Artist, TED Prize recipient